 In the late-1950’s and early-1960’s, Pete, along with Mario Ackerman, who was operating the Hi-Way 25 Drive-In at that time, were fighting to change the interpretation of the South Carolina blue laws about screening movies on a Sunday.
 During that time period a lot of drive-in operators and owners got arrested for screening movies on a Sunday. per the blue law.
 Their logic was that a law passed in 1712 does not apply to something that was not invented until the 20th century.
 So after operating the Auto Theatre for 32 years and since his lease on the drive-in was up in October 1986, Pete decided it was time for him to retire at the end of the drive-in season.
 He commented “I was it, janitor, owner, manager, you name it, and I did it all.
 I was ready to retire”.
 He sold the theatre equipment back to Virginia Turner.
 The Auto Theatre was reopened briefly on July 1, 1999 by Martin and Marsha Murray.
 Apparently they must have had problems with running it because it was only open for about five weeks and it was closed again.

 The Auto Drive-In reopened on April 30, 2009 by new owners, Tommy and Carolyn McCutcheon who purchased the drive-in from the Turner family.
 It was reopened with many improvements which included increasing the car capacity to 500 cars and adding a second screen tower in 2011.
 The second screen tower was erected in time for the first screening of “Pirates of the Caribbean:On Stanger Tides”.
-Also there are plans for installing a third screen tower in the future.
+Also there were plans for installing a third screen tower, which was added in 2017..
 The drive-in boasts the largest screens on the east coast.
 Tommy and Carolyn McCutcheon have made the drive-in shine with all the accomplishments they have made.
 The drive-in has digital projection and sound, menus for early-birds, so you can have a dinner and a movie.
 They also show the latest attractions.
 The Auto Drive-In is open all year round.

 Just login to your account and subscribe to this theater